woylie/ecto_nested_changeset/README.md

 ## Status

-This library has a very narrow purpose, which means that even though it is young, it is unlikely that new functionality is going to be added or that the API is going to change.
-Should you miss something, though, don't hesitate to open an issue.
-Any issues and problems that may arise will be dealt with swiftly.
+This library is actively maintained, but given its narrow purpose, it will not see frequent updates.